 As a tireless artist, while he was building the Palace, he was simultaneously busy with important public works for the Pope, and at the same time he performed other works for the Roman and Neapolitan nobility.
 When the Habsburgs, the Austrian royal family, also proposed the renovation of the royal palace in Milan, Vanvitelli had to entrust it to an architect from his circle, Giuseppe Piermarini from Foligno.

 A huge activity, with nothing left to chance, improvised or neglected.
 In Vanvitelli’s mind every problem always finds a double solution: artistic and practical.
-His rule was “the union of the useful and the beautiful”.
+His rule was “the union of beauty and utility”.
 The Carolino aqueduct can be cited as a typical example: after having given life to the waterfalls and fountains of the park, the water would have been channeled towards Naples for the needs of the city.

 Vanvitelli did not always have positive relations with Neapolitan artists.
 He had a purely classical stylistic conception, therefore he refused in any way to collaborate with artists such as, for example, Giuseppe Bonito, director of the Royal Academy of Fine Arts, and others like him still very attached to the Baroque style.
 Instead he appreciated other artists such as, for example, Sebastiano Conca.
 In any case, both were involved in the decoration of the Palatine Chapel.